Smart Page Cleanup: Cookie Banners & Popups (2026)

 Unsolicited popups come from window.open() calls triggered by page scripts rather than user actions.
 Smart Page Cleanup intercepts those calls and drops the popup before the browser opens a new window.

-Smart Page Cleanup is a single toggle — there’s no per-behavior control.
+Auto-Reject Cookie Banners and Smart Page Cleanup are controlled independently.
 If a site’s cookie preferences need to persist (say, a subscription site you’ve already logged into), add that domain to the whitelist instead of disabling the feature globally.

 Frequently Asked Questions